• Skip to primary navigation

 • Shape into a disc and wrap in wax paper.
 Refrigerate for 30 minutes.

 • Cut dough in half.
 Place remaining half back in refrigerator.
-Dust counter top and rolling pin with flour, roll dough to ¼" thickness.
+Dust counter top and rolling pin with flour, then roll dough to ¼" thickness.
 Cut off rounded edges, creating a large rectangle.
 Slice dough into small rectangles, about 1 inch by 2 inches.
 Place on baking sheet.

-• Bake for 11-13 minutes, or until edges are set and middle of cookie is still soft.
+• Bake for about 11-13 minutes, or until edges are set and middle of cookie is still soft.
 Allow to cool for 5 minutes before removing cookies from baking sheet.
 Remove to cooling rack and allow to cool completely before dipping.

 • Place melting wafers in a microwave safe bowl and microwave in 30 second increments, stirring until melted.